-A new street circuit built especially for the Formula E championships, the Beijing ePrix Circuit winds its way around the famous Olympic Park in the Chinese capital.
-Backdrops include the 'Birds Nest' stadium and the Beijing National Aquatics Centre, complete with its shimmering façade which provides a light show after dark.
+A street circuit built especially for the Formula E championships, the Beijing ePrix Circuit wound its way around the famous Olympic Park in the Chinese capital.
+Backdrops included the 'Birds Nest' stadium and the Beijing National Aquatics Centre, complete with its shimmering façade which provided a light show after dark.

-Penned by Rodrigo Nunes, the circuit is deliberately stop-start in nature, essentially comprising a series of straights, 90-degree corners and four flip-flop chicanes, designed to suit the nature of the electric cars which form the series.
-Cars need to have great stability on the brakes in order to maintain the racing line so they can get a clean exit from the corner, while traction is at a premium out of the slow chicanes, particularly given the high-torque nature of the electric racers.
+Penned by Rodrigo Nunes, the circuit was deliberately stop-start in nature, essentially comprising a series of straights, 90-degree corners and four flip-flop chicanes, designed to suit the nature of the electric cars which form the series.
+Cars needed to have great stability on the brakes in order to maintain the racing line so they could get a clean exit from the corner, while traction was at a premium out of the slow chicanes, particularly given the high-torque nature of the electric racers.

-Fans can get up close to the action at a number of points, not least of which at the unusual pit lane, which features a U-shaped viewing area giving spectators an excellent opportunity to watch the unique pit stops in which drivers change cars.
-The main grandstands are located on the start/finish straight, with additional bleachers at Turn 1 and the Turn 10-11-12-13 chicane.
+Fans were able to get up close to the action at a number of points, not least of which at the unusual pit lane, which featured a U-shaped viewing area giving spectators an excellent opportunity to watch the unique pit stops in which drivers changed cars.
+The main grandstands were located on the start/finish straight, with additional bleachers at Turn 1 and the Turn 10-11-12-13 chicane.

 For the 2015 event the track was modified with the removal of the chicane on the straight after Turn 2, creating a better overtaking opportunity into what was now a new Turn 3.
 The next chicane was also slightly tightened.
 The changes were welcomed by the drivers, with Jerome D'Ambrosio of Dragon Racing commenting: "I think the changes are definitely better this year, the left-hander at the end of the back straight is a nicer corner approaching at high speed.
 The tighter chicane makes it more fair as last year we had a lot of issues with people cutting more or less and gaining a lot of time."

-The Formula E Beijing ePrix circuit is located in the Olympic Park in Beijing, China.
-Beijing's two international airports are convenient for circuit access.
+The Formula E Beijing ePrix circuit was located in the Olympic Park in Beijing, China.
 Beijing Capital International Airport (PEK) is furthest from the city centre, situated in the Shunyi District around 15.5 miles (25km) northeast of Tiananmen Square.
 The Airport Express tube line connects the airport to the city centre in around 20 minutes.
 Beijing Nanyuan (NAY) Airport is located in the Fengtai district which is nine miles (14km) from Tiananmen Square, south of downtown Beijing.
 The airport is considerably smaller but closer the centre, with regular shuttle buses available.